Stay informed about bike-friendly policy work with our Action Alerts and education, events, and more with our eNews

 Our gender, our age, our abilities, our race, our bodies and much more—even the types of bikes we ride—contribute to our experiences on one, two, three or four wheels.
 There’s also a lot we have in common: many people ride for their own health, many for the environment, to save money, to connect with their communities, and some ride because it’s their only option to get around town.
 Together, these diverse and shared experiences form the kaleidoscope that is the bicycle community.

 Through our RIDE initiative—short for Respect, Inclusion, Diversity and Equity—we’re celebrating those different voices, as well as what we all share, to build a more inclusive and equitable movement for all people on bikes.
-Our RIDE work is guided by our RIDE Committee (read on to find out more), sponsored by Quality Bicycle Products, or QBP.
+Our RIDE work is guided by our RIDE Advisory Board (read on to find out more), sponsored by Quality Bicycle Products, or QBP.

 Serving all Coloradans is vital to the work we do at Bicycle Colorado because, while we each ride a bike for one reason or another, some of us are at higher risk to the effects of traffic violence, air quality, profiling, monetary constraints and more that can impact access to bikes and our safety while riding.